It’s located within the castle. Iga Ueno City is famous for its ninjas, Iga Ueno Castle, and as the birthplace of the poet Matsuo Basho.

 Haisei-den

 Built in 1942 to commemorate the 300th anniversary of Matsuo Basho’s birth.
+This structure was designed to reflect Basho’s travel appearance.

 Former Suukoudo